eron93br/makeabit/README.md

-# makeabit
+# Make a Bit!

-Make a Bit - Open Source Hardware Projects
+Make a Bit - Open Source Hardware and Software Projects